Edinburgh Network: Growing Approaches to Genuine Engagement (ENGAGE)

 Field Zoology is a core third year course for our 35 or so organismal biology students.
 It is built around a 1 week residential field course on the Island of Cumbrae in the west of Scotland, and is where we provide training in field study design, analysis and presentation (important foundations for their honours year research projects).
 Equally importantly is the role it plays in cohort/community building, fostering confident interactions between both staff and students, and among students.

 This year, we had to cancel the residential component and move all teaching online at short notice.
-I will tell you about what we did to try to recreate the experience of carrying out a self-designed field study in a virtual environment, and the attempts we made to foster community through activities such as virtual pub quizzes.
+We have tried to recreate the experience of carrying out a self-designed field study in a virtual environment, and to foster community through activities such as virtual pub quizzes.

 Tuesday 21st April 2020, Engaging students online and building community